Earth Notes: 16WW Coronalog - TimelineUpdated 2023-10-16 20:25 GMT.

 2020-05-18: Record of Symptoms

-For the record, the symptoms that I recall were:
+For the record, the symptoms that I recall from my March illness were:

 - Quite strong muscle and joint aches.
-I often get the latter when ill as it aggravates the arthritis that I've had since my 30s, but the former was unusual.
+I often get the latter when ill as it aggravates the arthritis that I have had since my 30s, but the former was unusual.
 The muscle aches took at least a fortnight to go away, I think.